Burrow, LSU cap magical season, beat Clemson 42-25 for title - WHIZ News

 Under a shower of sparkling white, gold and purple confetti, Burrow raised the CFP championship trophy toward the Superdome roof.
 The party was on — no doubt already raging on nearby Bourbon Street.

-“I hate how it finished,” Lawrence said.
+“I hate how it finished,” the sophomore said.
 “But man, we did some really amazing things.”

 “It’s been a long time since I’ve stood in front of a team after a loss,” Clemson coach Dabo Swinney said.